-Early researchers have linked Peyronie’s disease to impotence, which is now referred to as erectile dysfunction.
+Early researchers have linked Peyronie’s disease to impotence, which is now referred to as erectile dysfunction, which you can read more about here.
 Erectile dysfunction occurs when a man is incapable of achieving or keeping his penis hard for sexual intercourse.
-However, having Peyronie’s disease does not necessarily mean that it is not possible to achieve an erection or have sexual intercourse, though people suffering from Peyronies may also suffer form erectile dysfunction.
+However, having Peyronie’s disease does not necessarily mean that it is not possible to achieve an erection or have sexual intercourse, though people suffering from Peyronies may also suffer from erectile dysfunction.

 If you suspect that you are suffering from Peyronie´s disease, you should consult your family doctor, if necessary he or she will refer you to an urologist.
 An urologist is a doctor specializing in urinary and sexual diseases.